-- 1. Press Menu to display Duplex setting. - 2.
-Turn the channel selector to change the setting between ON and OFF.
-Note: You can only turn Duplex on when you are on a duplex channel. - 3.
+- 1. Press Menu button.
+The duplex setting. - 2.
+Turn the channel selector to change the setting between ON or OFF. - 3.
 Press PTT to save & exit from the menu mode. - 4.
-Duplex on icon is displayed when a selected channel is set to Duplex mode.
-See LCD Icons & Indicators on page 10 No.3.
+R icon displays when a selected channel is set to Duplex mode.